 Landlord’s Repairing Obligations – A Preliminary Note

-This is a preliminary advice not and is not a substitute for taking detailed legal advice in relation to your situation, which may be legally complicated.
+This is a preliminary advice note and is not a substitute for taking detailed legal advice in relation to your situation, which may be legally complicated.

 Repairing obligations are imposed on landlords by virtue of section 11 of the Landlord and Tenant Act 1985.
 The provisions of the Act apply to any lease of a dwelling-house granted on or after 24 October 1961 for a term of less than seven years.